 When the march reached Fairview, where members of the public awaited it, numbers grew considerably.
-The reported noted that:
+The report noted that:

 The procession marched to Fairview via O’Connell Street, Amiens Street, North Strand, arriving at Fairview Park at about 1pm where the general public had already assembled in large numbers, many no doubt attending from the point of view of curiosity.